Kinmundy, Illinois: History

-Arts and culture
+Arts, culture, and nature

 Landmarks

 The stately Italianate Calendar Rohrbough House, located on so-called "Quality Hill", is listed on the National Register of Historic Places.

 The Illinois Central Railroad Water Tower and Pump House was added to the National Register of Historic places in 1998.

 The Kinmundy Log Cabin Village is a collection of twelve original pioneer homes rescued in the 1960s from the surrounding local region and reassembled in a wooded area on the edge of the town.
 All of the cabins pre-date the American Civil War, with the oldest originally constructed in 1818.
 The log cabin village plays host to an annual fall craft fair, during which the village is populated by local volunteers and crafts people in period dress and the authentically furnished homes are open to the public.
 Some of the volunteers are descendants of the original residents of the historic cabins.

 Stephen A. Forbes State Recreation Area lies about 5 mi southeast of the town and offers trails, camping, hunting, and fishing.
 The park features a man-made lake which was completed in 1968 and boasts 18 mi of shoreline.

+Some parts of Kinmundy are included in Prairie Ridge State Natural Area, a refuge for the endangered prairie chicken.